 Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+Urgently needed services may be furnished by network covered urgently needed care visit. providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.